cbsudux/awesome-human-pose-estimation/README.md

 ## Why awesome human pose estimation?

 This is a collection of papers and resources I curated when learning the ropes in Human Pose estimation.
 I will be continuously updating this list with the latest papers and resources.
-I will also be adding a small wiki that covers the basics of human pose estimation soon.
+I will also be adding a detailed wiki that covers the basics of human pose estimation soon.

 ## Contributing